nwplus/self-learning-resources/3-intermediate/deployment.md

 [Publish and share your own website for free with GitHub](https://medium.com/@svinkle/publish-and-share-your-own-website-for-free-with-github-2eff049a1cb5)

-- To host a React app under the GitHub domain:
+- To host a dynamic React app under the GitHub domain:

 [How to deploy your React app into Github Pages](https://blog.usejournal.com/how-to-deploy-your-react-app-into-github-pages-b2c96292b18e)